dltoth/ssdp/README.md

 # SSDP #
 The most common way to find ESP devices on a local network is to use mDNS and give each device a hard coded host name.
 This means that device developers  have to keep track all device names on the local network and avoid naming conflicts.
-Simple Service Discovery Protocol (SSDP) is part of the Universal Plug and Play (UPnP) family of protocols.
-It provides a means to find devices on a local network automatically without mDNS.
+Simple Service Discovery Protocol (SSDP) is part of the Universal Plug and Play (UPnP) standard, and provides a means to find devices on a local network automatically without mDNS.
 One device can be named and all others can be discovered.

 This SSDP library is an abbreviated version of [UPnP SSDP](http://upnp.org/specs/arch/UPnP-arch-DeviceArchitecture-v1.1.pdf) that provides just enough information to populate a UPnP device hierarchy (root, embedded devices, and Services) and allow query for device availability.
 The code is intended for Arduino devices ESP8266 and ESP32.
 This library requires the additional [UPnPDevice library](https://github.com/dltoth/UPnPDevice/) for device structure, which in turn requires the [CommonUtil library](https://github.com/dltoth/CommonUtil/) for device user interface.